Felja8/SD/README.md

 ## Key Features
 Splitting Bills Between Users:

-Users can create requests for new expenses, specifying a list of participants and individual amounts for each.
+Users can create requests for new expenses, specifying a list of participants.
 The app processes these requests and stores the information in a database.

-Tracking Individual Expenses:

-Each expense can be split unevenly, allowing users to specify how much each participant should contribute.
-Supports complex bill-splitting scenarios, including partial payments.

 Expense and Debt History: